cgettings/Baseball-Data/README.md

 # Baseball Data
-Code to scrape, clean, organize, etc. Major League Baseball data.
+Code to scrape, clean, organize, etc. Major League Baseball [Statcast data](https://baseballsavant.mlb.com/statcast_search).
 Also pretty plots and the sort-of-ugly code that produced them.

 ## Here are some plots: